flutter/packages/packages/pigeon/README.md

 1) Implement the generated iOS protocol for handling the calls on iOS, set it up as the handler for the messages.

-**Note:** Swift code generation for iOS is experimental while we get more usage and add more testing.
-Not all features may be supported.

 ### Flutter calling into Android Steps

 1) Add the generated Java or Kotlin code to your `./android/app/src/main/java` directory for compilation.
 1) Implement the generated Java or Kotlin interface for handling the calls on Android, set it up as the handler for the messages.

-**Note:** Kotlin code generation for Android is experimental while we get more usage and add more testing and works just with Flutter 3.3.0 or later.
-Not all features may be supported.

 ### Flutter calling into Windows Steps